hkdb/SSHshare/README.md

 ## Description
 ---
-A GUI Application written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting text files with [ssh-vault](https://ssh-vault.com) to share with others
+A Graphical Desktop Application written in Go, Javascript, and HTML5 that simplifies encrypting and decrypting text files with [ssh-vault](https://ssh-vault.com) to share with others

 ## Concept
 ---